pulponair/eXtplorer-ISPConfig-authentification/README.md

 #eXtplorer ISPConfig authentification
-This authetification plugin allows you to authentificated agains the ISPConfig sys_user table.
+This authetification plugin allows you to authentificated against the ISPConfig sys_user table.

 So just surf foo.bar/extplorer enter your ISPConfig credentials and if this sites belongs to your ISPConfig user you are in ;)